UtsavParashar/rock_paper_scissors_python/README.md

 - **Comprehensive Unit Testing:** The project includes a suite of unit tests that cover critical components and functionalities.
 Each module has corresponding tests that validate its behavior, ensuring code reliability and reducing the likelihood of bugs.

-- **Continuous Integration (CI):** The project is set up with continuous integration tools (e.g., GitHub Actions or Travis CI) to automatically run tests on every commit or pull request.
-This ensures that new changes do not break existing functionality.

 - **Documentation:** Inline comments and docstrings are used throughout the codebase to explain complex logic and provide context for future developers.
 Additionally, a comprehensive README file outlines project setup, usage, and features.